 Back in the day about 20 years ago, you could replace your car keys in just a couple of minutes.
-Yet, the situation is completely different today in 2019, as car keys and locking systems have become much more complex.
+Yet, the situation is completely different today in 2019, like car keys and locking systems have become much more complex.

 Just to make things even more “interesting” the range of car locks and car keys expanded significantly as well.
 In case you need car keys replaced, you should know which type of car key you own.

-Below we have classified car key types in order to help you identify yours, and we will also share couple of hints about car keys replacement and repairs.
+Below we have classified car key types in order to help you identify yours, and we will also share a couple of hints about car keys replacement and repairs.

-Types of Car Keys
+Types Of Car Keys

 Car keys vary depending on a couple of important factors: